chartmann1590/path/PRIVACY.md

 ## Your Rights

-Since Path doesn't collect or transmit your data:
+### Your Study Data

-- **Access**: All your data is accessible through the app interface
+- **Access**: All your study data (notes, progress, preferences) is accessible through the app interface
-- **Deletion**: Uninstall the app or clear app data to delete everything
+- **Deletion**: Uninstall the app or clear app data to delete all local study data
-- **Portability**: Export features (in development) will allow you to export your notes
+- **Portability**: Export features allow you to export your notes
 - **Correction**: You can edit or delete notes and preferences directly in the app

+### Analytics and Advertising Data

+- **Opt Out of Personalized Ads**: You can opt out in your device's Google account settings (Settings → Google → Ads → Opt out of Ads Personalization)
+- **Reset Advertising ID**: You can reset your device's advertising ID in Android settings
+- **Analytics**: Analytics data is collected anonymously and cannot be directly deleted, but it cannot be used to identify you personally

 ## Contact